 3 Day / 3 Night - Swim with Minke Whales & Ribbon Reefs Dive Adventure

-Dive Level Recommendation Swim with whale encounters are for snorkellers only.
-No dive experience or certification required
+Dive Level Recommendation Swim with whale encounters are suitable for snorkellers.
+No dive experience or certification required.

 Dwarf Minke Whales on the Ribbon Reefs

 Each year these graceful creatures migrate to the stretch of reefs south of Lizard Island, known as the Ribbon Reefs.
-The inquisitive nature of the Minke Whale brings them close to boats in the region to linger with divers and snorkelers, at times as close to up to a metre away.
-The whales are mostly encountered alone or in family groups of two or three, but can be in groups of up to eight.
+The inquisitive nature of the minke whale brings them close to boats in the region to linger with divers and snorkellers, at times as close to up to a metre away.
+We usually encounter whales alone or in family groups of two or three, but sometimes see larger pods of eight or more.

-The Dwarf Minke whale is the smallest baleen whale, identified by about 50-70 throat grooves.
-The largest Dwarf Minke whale that was accurately measured was 7.8 m (25 feet) long with adults weighing 5-6 tonnes.
-They have a characteristic white band on each flipper, contrasting with its very dark grey top color.
-These and other markings can be used to identify different individuals.
+The dwarf minke whale is the smallest baleen whale, identified by about 50-70 throat grooves.
+The largest dwarf minke whale that was accurately measured was 7.8 m (25 feet) long, with adults usually weighing 5-6 tonnes.
+They have a characteristic white band on each flipper, contrasting with their very dark grey top colour.
+These and other patch-like markings can be used to identify different individuals.
 They have two blowholes, like all baleen whales.

-The Minke does not feed on the Great Barrier Reef, but fatten up on krill in the rich waters of the Antarctic before their annual migration.
-Many pregnant females will give birth on their northward journey, the single calf being approximately 3 metres in length and weighing 300kg.
+The minkes do not feed on the Great Barrier Reef, but fatten up on krill in the rich waters of the Antarctic before their annual migration.
+Many pregnant females will give birth to a single calf on their northward journey.
+Newborn calves are approximately 3 metres in length and weigh 300kg.

 Minkes display some extraordinary behaviour such as spy hopping, where they lift their head out of the water and observe the boats above the surface.
 Often they are seen tail-slapping the water, which may be an acoustic signal to other whales in the vicinity.
-Minkes are known to breach, but not quite as the Humpback Whale, which are also seen on the Great Barrier Reef in the winter months.
+Minke whales are known to breach, but not quite as spectacularly as the humpback whale, which is also seen on the Great Barrier Reef in the winter months.

-On board Spirit of Freedom divers and snorkellers have encountered Minke Whales on the Ribbon Reefs in June and July.
-These encounters are ‘a voluntary approach’ basis by the Minke Whale and most have been around the boat where the whales may linger or circle to interact with people as they return to the boat after a dive.
-The voluntary approach to the vessel and swimmers by Minke whales creates a unique in-water experience.
-Spirit of Freedom crew brief all guests on strict guidelines from GBRMPA on how to behave during an encounter to ensure the safety and protection of the Minke Whales.
+On board Spirit of Freedom, divers and snorkellers have encountered minke whales on the Ribbon Reefs in June and July.
+These encounters take place on a ‘voluntary approach’ basis by the minke whale.
+Most encounters have been around the boat, where the whales may linger or circle to interact with people as they return to the boat after a dive.
+The voluntary approach to the vessel and swimmers by minke whales creates a unique in-water experience.
+Spirit of Freedom crew brief all guests on strict guidelines from GBRMPA on how to behave during an encounter, to ensure the safety and protection of the whales.

-The Minke Whale Project, run by James Cook University, continues to gather data and further the research into this, not yet formally identified, species of whale.
-Little is known about their migratory paths, feeding grounds or biological behaviour.
+The Minke Whale Project, run by James Cook University, continues to gather data and further the research into the dwarf minke whale.
+We still know comparatively little about their migratory paths, feeding grounds or biological behaviour.

-Spirit of Freedom hosts volunteer Minke Whale researchers on each of our Cod Hole trips to assist in the gathering of data.
+Spirit of Freedom hosts volunteer minke whale researchers on our Cod Hole trips during the minke season to assist in the gathering of data.
 Our crew and guests are encouraged to participate in this research by documenting encounters, participating in questionnaires and donating photographic or video data to aid in the identification of individual whales.